yufeiyang1995/dataMIning/README.md

 ## input data

-modify the file name in dataMining/readFile.java input format such as:test.csv
+modify the file name in dataMining/readFile.java to run the program

+data file input format such as:test.csv

 ## code description
 the project completes the apriori algorithm，the fpGrowth algorithm，and the exhaustive search algorithm